alanhaynes211/portsmith/README.md

 portsmith
 ```

-**Note:** For automatic startup at login (e.g., via launchd), you must use Option 1 or 2, as portsmith cannot prompt for passphrases when running in the background.
+**Note:** For automatic startup at login (e.g., via launchd), use Option 1 if your key has a passphrase, as portsmith cannot prompt for the passphrases when running in the background.

 ## 🔍 How It Works